-What is Density?
+What is density?

-Given that different substances do not have a 1:1 ratio of weight:volume, it may become necessary for the formulator to convert either weight or volume.
-A given liquid may, for example, be easier to measure by volume as opposed to by weight.
+Given that different substances do not have this 1:1 ratio of mass:volume, it is necessary for the formulator to convert either mass or volume.
+A liquid may, for example, be easier to measure by volume rather than by mass.

 |Liquid X||Liquid Y|